Applicants seeking fast food jobs should fill out the Subway application.

 In the following segment, Subway asks applicants for most recent school attended.
 The section looks for the school name, address, teacher or counselor, date completed, and grade point average.
 If applicable, workers may list current and former sports or activities.

-The next section of the Subway application requests that applicants list their two most recent employers.
+The next section of the Subway hiring form requests that applicants list their two most recent employers.
 The section includes company name, address, position, supervisor, date employed, wage and reason for leaving.
 Applicants should use credible information since Subway managers frequently contact previous employers.

 The first page concludes with a references section.
 In the space provided, applicants need to give the names, addresses, phone numbers and years know for two references.
 Subway asks that applicants refrain from listing family members as references.
 Instead, fast food job seekers should provide personal contacts or coworkers.

 Making the application unique, subway poses a two-part employment test on the second page of the form.
 Part one of the test asks a number of mathematical questions.
 The first three questions ask applicants to perform basic addition and subtraction.
 Next, applicants need to list the bills and coins they would give to someone as change.
 Part two asks several customer service-related questions, such as: “A customer complains that he was short changed.
 What do you do?” and “What do you consider to be the most important qualifications of a Subway employee?”